szabgab/slides/python-programming/functional.md

 {i: append}

 {aside}
-There are many cases when we have a list of some values and we need to apply some transformation to each value and we would like to get back the list of the resulting values.
+There are many cases when we have a list of some values and we need to apply some transformation to each value.
+At the end we would like to have the list of the resulting values.
+{/aside}

+{aside}
 A very simple such transformation would be to double each value.
 Other, more interesting examples might be reversing each string, computing some more complex function on each number, etc.)
+{/aside}

+{aside}
-In this example we just double the values and use **append** to add each value the list containing the results.
+In this example we just double the values and use **append** to add each value to the list containing the results.
 {/aside}

 ![](examples/advanced/double.py)